SERVING SIZE: 1/4 tsp

 Eating Ayurvedically makes you feel nourished and energized.
 Food digests with ease when right for your body type (dosha).
 Healthy digestion is seen as the cornerstone of well-being in Ayurveda.
 Healthy digestion generally prevents illness.
 If you do get sick, a strong digestive fire reduces the severity of illness and increases your resilience.
 It also improves your mood.
 Once you begin eating Ayurvedically, you will feel refreshed, vital and strong.

 View Other Ingredients for SpringApple Cider Vinegar is recommended for Spring.
-Check out these other Spring ingredients here.
+Check out these other Spring foods here.

 Comments & Impressions of 'Apple Cider Vinegar'Do you like 'apple cider vinegar'?
 Why or why not?
 What makes it unique?
 Is there something you'd like to know about 'apple cider vinegar'?